mel-meng/hhnote/workflow/icm/swmm_runoff_manual/README.md

 If you have 500 subcatchments with 50 different combinations of soils and surfaces, the risk of a typo or a unit conversion error (forgetting to divide by 12) is nearly 100%.

-**Recommendation**: Use the `generate_hydrology_tables_ui.rb` script.
-It performs all these calculations and table updates automatically based on your initial "Tagging" of the subcatchment runoff hydrology fields in InfoWorks ICM.
+**Recommendation**: Use the ruby scripting to performs all these calculations and table updates automatically based on your initial "Tagging" of the subcatchment runoff hydrology fields in InfoWorks ICM.